About us

 Are there extra-curriculars and sports?

-Each Catholic school offers a unique variety of extra-curricular opportunities, including athletic and performing arts programs, service groups, clubs and camps.
+Yes.
+Our schools offer a variety of athletic and performing arts programs, in addition to service groups, clubs and camps.

 Will a Catholic school provide a safe and secure environment for my children?